lehbib2013/Front-End-Web-Developer-Nanodegree-Project-2-Javascript-DOM/README.md

 This project demonstrate an implementation of javascript navigation experience on ES6 like:
 -  selecting an element and altering innerText
 -  Iterating over collection of html elements
--  dynamically change some of CSS Properties
+-  dynamically change some of CSS Properties (hiding nav bar when scrolling)
+-  responding to some events to make a good user experience
 -  Responsive design
 -  Implementing a submenu on Javascript generated from html source code (CMS Principales)
 # Pererequisites  & Installations
 There are no pererquisities to intall as all needed packages will be available throught link tag in header section of index html page.
 # Used sources